Spousal Support / Alimony

 - As recognised by the court, Kennedy had been very open and honest with Thorne, and it is reasonable to believe he would have paid the fares.

 - As declared by the court22 she was already the recipient of “expensive jewellery” from Kennedy, as well as $15,000 paid into her HSBC account a few months before the marriage22B, the combined value of which would probably have covered the costs.

 How People Benefit from the Thorne v Kennedy Ruling

 Whatever other advantages judges who are fortunate enough to be appointed to Australia’s highest court obtain, surely one must be that of job satisfaction, that they are able to “make a difference” for the betterment of society.

 One wonders how they would feel about the following three possible scenarios.
-Perhaps some might hide behind the questionable adage “hard cases make bad law”23, while others might believe that the, hopefully not that common, unhappiness or death caused, would merely be acceptable collateral damage in what they believe to be dispensing equity.
+Perhaps some might hide behind the questionable adage “hard cases make bad law”23, while others might believe that the, hopefully not that common, unhappiness or death caused, would merely be acceptable collateral damage in their dispensing of “equity”.

 Ms Thorne has certainly profited from her international on-line dating experience for not only herself but also her family, but what is going to happen to the next downtrodden poor woman from Dystopistan; someone wishing to improve her lot in life by offering herself as a good wife to some wealthy and perhaps elderly Australian?
 For him, to marry anyone is always a gamble in knowing how they will turn out, but to choose one from a different culture makes it all the harder.
 The compensation to the blind dating was that, an immigrant being offered nationality of a first world country (which often also extends to family) makes the fiancé that less prepared to stake it all over a financial package.
 Thus when one might lose on the roundabout one still gains on the swing.
 But if the package now becomes mandatory and you can only lose, then why bother.